Boston-Software-Crafters/website/helping.md

 ### Workshop monarch

-Resuscitate the Boston Python workshop.
+Resuscitate the Boston Software Crafters workshop.
 Workshops have been held on Friday nights and all-day Saturday for larger teaching tasks.

 ### Mentoring monarch